Society Librarian's Notes

 Geoff Somers MBE (63-68) known in the school as Geoff Usher Somers

-The first and only traverse of the greatest axis of this continent, led
+first and only traverse of the greatest axis of the Antarctic

-Geoff subsequently visited numerous Heads of State to promote the need to protect the environment.
+Geoff subsequently had audiences with prominent Heads of State to promote the need to protect the environment.

 James Hall (1913-15)

 • GF Handel – The Story of his Life and Work.
 Published by Boosey &